 The differences in braking performance between the main brands (Shimano, SRAM, and Campagnolo) are quite small.
 Shimano rim brakes are widely regarded as setting the benchmark for stiffness and performance, and work best when paired with Shimano levers (which have a slightly different brake cable pull ratio).
 Campagnolo and SRAM rim brakes are both not far behind Shimano and give decent performance (as long as the dual-pivot version of the rear brake is chosen for Campagnolo).
 Some people prefer to replace Campagnolo’s special brake pad holders with a standard option from another brand to make changing pads as easy as it is with Shimano and SRAM brakes.

 If you prefer to use hydraulic disc brakes then braking performance is excellent with both Shimano and SRAM brakes, but Shimano’s hydraulic system can be slightly easier to maintain (i.e., to change pads and to bleed the system to remove air bubbles, see this video).
 A BikeRadar article reported that the pads in SRAM disc brakes wear much faster in muddy conditions than Shimano’s.
-Campagnolo have been promising to release a hydraulic disc brake for several years, but as of the end of 2016, it is still not close to being available.
+Campagnolo were much slower to release a hydraulic disc brake setup, finally doing so in 2017 several years after Shimano and SRAM.

 Shimano, Avid (part of SRAM), and TRP (part of Tektro) all make decent cable-actuated disc brakes.
 I’ve used all three on my own bikes, and found the TRP Spyre, which is the only one that moves both pads towards the rotor, always gave a very soft feel in the lever regardless of how it was setup (pad position, angle, type of cable housing, etc.).
 I’ve been much happier with the performance of the Avid BB7 and Shimano CX77 cable-actuated disc brakes; with the Shimano model having an advantage due to it being lower profile and so not interfering with fender and rack stays as much.